DimChig/Ditanks/README.md

 Python pygame 2d singleplayer game about tanks

 About game:
-- This was my first python experience
+- This was my first big python project
 - I created this game for fun when i was 15 years old (10th grade)
 - It took me around 1 week to make it (3-5 hours a day)
 - I used python library pygame for it